-We are grateful to teachers who are participating in this ground breaking study.
-For this reason, we will rely on teachers to provide feedback so we can modify the program as needed to ensure it is effective in addressing mental health and improving the well-being of primary school students.
+We are grateful to teachers who participate and implement this program.
+For this reason, it is an option for teachers to provide feedback so that we can modify the program as needed to ensure it is effective in addressing the mental health and improving the well-being of all primary school students.